TuringLang/DynamicPPL.jl/docs/src/api.md

 DynamicPPL.conditioned
 ```

-Similarly, one specify with [`AbstractPPL.decondition`](@ref) that certain, or all, random variables are not observed.
+Similarly, one can specify with [`AbstractPPL.decondition`](@ref) that certain, or all, random variables are not observed.

 ```@docs
 decondition